darrpama/A2_SimpleNavigator_v1.0-1/README.md

 * Add to the Makefile _s21_graph_algorithms.a_ target *Prepare full coverage of the `GraphAlgorithms` class methods with unit-tests
 * The class ` GraphAlgorithms ` must contain at least the following public methods:
-    + `depthFirstSearch(Graph &graph, int startVertex)` - a *non-recursive* depth-first search in the graph from a given vertex.
+    + `DepthFirstSearch(Graph &graph, int start_vertex)` - a *non-recursive* depth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
 When implementing this function, you must use the *self-written* data structure **stack**, which should be previously made as a separate static library
-    + `breadthFirstSearch(Graph &graph, int startVertex)` - breadth-first search in the graph from a given vertex.
+    + `BreadthFirstSearch(Graph &graph, int start_vertex)` - breadth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
 When implementing this function, you must use the *self-written* data structure **queue**, which should be previously made as a separate static library
 * It is necessary to use *self-written* helper classes `Stack` and `Queue` (you can reuse your solution from the *CPP2* project for this).
 These classes must contain the following methods:
+    + `stack()` - creating an empty stack
-    + `init()` - creating an empty stack/queue
+    + `queue()` - creating an empty queue
     + `push(value)` - adding an element to the stack/queue
     + `pop()` - getting an element from the stack/queue followed by its removal from the stack/queue
-    + `peek()` - getting an element from the stack/queue without its removal from the stack/queue
+    + `top()` - getting an element from the stack without its removal from the stack
+    + `front()` - getting the first element from the queue without its removal from the queue
+    + `back()` - getting the last element from the queue without its removal from the queue

 *In this and the following tasks, consider that the vertex numbers start from 1*

 ## Part 2.
 Finding the shortest paths in a graph

 * Add two new methods to the `GraphAlgorithms` class:
-    + `getShortestPathBetweenVertices(Graph &graph, int vertex1, int vertex2)` - searching for the shortest path between two vertices in a graph using *Dijkstra's algorithm*.
+    + `GetShortestPathBetweenVertices(Graph &graph, int vertex1, int vertex2)` - searching for the shortest path between two vertices in a graph using *Dijkstra's algorithm*.
 The function accepts as input the numbers of two vertices and returns a numerical result equal to the smallest distance between them
-    + `getShortestPathsBetweenAllVertices(Graph &graph)` - searching for the shortest paths between all pairs of vertices in a graph using the *Floyd-Warshall algorithm*.
+    + `GetShortestPathsBetweenAllVertices(Graph &graph)` - searching for the shortest paths between all pairs of vertices in a graph using the *Floyd-Warshall algorithm*.
 As a result, the function returns the matrix of the shortest paths between all vertices of the graph

 ## Part 3.
 Finding the minimum spanning tree

 * Add a new method to the `GraphAlgorithms` class:
-    + `getLeastSpanningTree(Graph &graph)` - searching for the minimal spanning tree in a graph using *Prim's algorithm*.
+    + `GetLeastSpanningTree(Graph &graph)` - searching for the minimal spanning tree in a graph using *Prim's algorithm*.
 As a result, the function should return the adjacency matrix for the minimal spanning tree

 ## Part 4.
 Travelling salesman problem

 * Add a new method to the `GraphAlgorithms` class:
-    + `solveTravelingSalesmanProblem(Graph &graph)` - solving the traveling salesman's problem using the *ant colony algorithm*.
+    + `SolveTravelingSalesmanProblem(Graph &graph)` - solving the traveling salesman's problem using the *ant colony algorithm*.
 You need to find the shortest path that goes through all vertices of the graph at least once, followed by a return to the original vertex.
 As a result, the function should return the `TsmResult` structure described below:
     ```cpp
     struct TsmResult {